siddrc/asterix10thFeb2018/README.md

 ```

 ### TODOS:

+--Get all
+--Update, delete

+--Implement common engine...with business logic etc....may be in the project...

 1. calling debug from npm
 2. calling start app from npm
 3. calling test cases from npm